Goliath86/simple-logger/README.md

 then in your `logsPath` directory you will find two files named `aLogFile.txt` and `anotherLogFile.txt`

 During the logging if one or more files reach the `maxFileDimension` specified on plugin intialization, then the plugin provides to overwrite old data.

+The `saveToLog` function will return a boolean value `true` if the write operations are successful otherwise will return the boolean value `false`.